 The other one failed to relogin: pw ok, but invalid token error from T3 after that; manually reloading the /typo3/index.php makes BE usable again, but Fails at the PMA module.

-#18 Updated by Kurt Ludikovsky almost 3 years ago
+#18 Updated by Kurt Ludikovsky over 3 years ago

 - File _Screen_Shot_2016-07-20_145244b.jpg View added